Reformed Presbyterian Theological Seminary: History

 Soon after the organization in 1798 of what is now called the Reformed Presbyterian Church of North America (in Philadelphia), steps were taken to establish a seminary for the education of its students of theology.
 Classes commenced in 1810, making RPTS the fifth oldest seminary in the United States.
-During its first 46 years, RPTS shifted to at least five different locations in several states; In 1856, the seminary relocated to the North Side of Pittsburgh and then settled in a brick mansion on Pittsburgh’s East End in 1923 where it has remained.
+During its first 46 years, RPTS moved to at least five different locations in several states; In 1856, the seminary relocated to the North Side of Pittsburgh and then to a brick mansion on Pittsburgh's East End in 1923 where it has remained.

 Academics

 RPTS is accredited by the Association of Theological Schools (ATS).
-It offers the graduate degrees in religion as well as certifications.
+It offers graduate degrees in religion as well as certifications.
 All RPTS faculty have significant "field" experience in the church; therefore, classes are taught from the pastoral perspective.
-This emphasis is highlighted by RPTS’s brand statement: "Study under pastors".
+This emphasis is highlighted by RPTS's brand statement: "Study under pastors".

 RPTS also works closely with Kobe Theological Hall, its sister institution in Japan.